 AC adapters that came with the synth.
 This solved part of the de-tuning

 problem, but not all of it.

 I bought the next Mini in the beginning of the Nineties.
 It had none of

-to buy my first Harley in 1994 and sold it, a thing I've regretted
+buy my first Harley in 1994 and sold it, a thing I've regretted until

-During the years, I've owned a few other synths, rack modules and drum
+the years, I've owned a few other synths, rack modules and drum

 Among the synths, a Moog Prodigy, a MicroMoog, a Korg Polysix and a